 Native Plant Materials Development Program

 Congress created the Native Plant Materials Development Program in 2001 to help ensure a stable and economical supply of genetically appropriate native plant materials for use in restoration and rehabilitation efforts on public lands.
 It is the first program to coordinate native plant materials development on a national scale.
-The BLM administers the program and allocates resources to States and ecoregional programs throughout the West.
+The Bureau of Land Management administers the program and allocates resources to States and ecoregional programs throughout the West.
 The program seeks to expand seed collection and curation, increase seed storage capacity, and develop seed transfer zones and guidelines.

-The BLM recently published the Native Plant Materials Development Progress Report, which summarizes the activities and achievements of the program from 2001 through 2007, including funding, allocation to state and regional partnerships, and annual performance toward meeting the goal of ensuring a stable and economical supply of native plant materials.
+The BLM published the Native Plant Materials Development Progress Report, which summarizes the activities and achievements of the program from 2001 through 2007, including funding, allocation to state and regional partnerships, and annual performance toward meeting the goal of ensuring a stable and economical supply of native plant materials.

 Native Plant Materials Development Process